 The Senior Freeze provides limited-income seniors with protection against real estate tax increases due to rising property values.
 It is not a tax freeze or a tax reduction and does not protect against increased taxes due to tax rate increases.
 Because this exemption provides for a base year frozen assessment, it will potentially provide increased savings each year a senior is eligible.
 The base assessment used in the Senior Citizens Assessment Freeze Homestead Exemption initially equals the assessed value from the prior year tax calculation.
 In subsequent years, if the new assessed value is lower than their original base value, the new lower value becomes the new base amount.

 Be 65 years of age or older

-Own the property as their principal residence for the past two January 1
+Have owned and occupied the home as their principal residence on Jan.
+1 of the past two years